NoohAlavi/Qadiyya/README.md

 </details>
 <br/>

-**Qaḍiyya** is a work-in-progress interactive web application for constructing, visualizing, and analyzing logical arguments in a structured, hierarchical format—**inspired by the traditional science of Islamic logic [*manṭiq*]**.
+**Qaḍiyya** is an interactive web application for constructing, visualizing, and analyzing logical arguments in a structured, hierarchical format—**inspired by the traditional science of Islamic logic [*manṭiq*]**.

 Named after the Arabic *manṭiqī* term for a proposition—a statement that can be true or false—Qaḍiyya is designed to **make the structure of complex reasoning visible**.